 Situated behind John Lewis at the entrance to St. Mary’s Metropolitan Cathedral, this local Edinburgh market is popular with residents.
 Offering an excellent selection of fresh produce and hot street food it’s a popular shopping destination on a bustling thoroughfare.

 The market is open every Saturday from 11am-5pm.

 Waverley Market @ Platform 2 is located inside Edinburgh Waverley Railway Station.
 There are up to 40 stalls each week with a range of hot and fresh food as well as ethical gifts from independent Scottish businesses.
 A seating area is also part of the market for people to relax.

 The Waverley Market operates every Friday from 11am to 7pm.
 It is easliy accessible via Calton Road or around the back of the Waverley station ticket office.

 Edinburgh's late night market on Pitt Street in Leith has proved to be a huge hit with street food lovers.
 They regularly showcase some of the biggest local players in the street food scene with a variety of sweet and savoury options available.
 You'll also find a great offering of drinks from Barney's Beer, Smith & Gertrude and Cocktails & Drams, alongside live performances by local musicians.

-The Pitt began as a once a month market but will be weekly, every Saturday, from 24th September through to December 2016.
-Their opening dates often change season to season though so to check their current dates visit their website and see their Facebook page to find out who their current vendors are.
+The Pitt began as a once a month market but currently runs every Saturday.
+Their opening dates often change season to season, so to check their current dates visit their website and see their Facebook page to find out who their current vendors are.
 Opening times are 12noon to 10pm, children are welcome to 8pm.
 Entry costs £1.

 Edinburgh's Christmas Market